 assertis equivalent to C#

 Debug.Assertcalls.
 The assertion facility required a new language keyword because Java offers no other way to conditionally elide method calls.
+See Exceptions for details on catching assertion failures.
 (Java SE 1.4)

 classis equivalent to C#